 - Of course, they taste so delicious!

 Full details are in the recipe card below, but here are the basics:

 Basically, you cook the rice per package instructions.
 While the rice is doing its thing, start cooking the ground turkey.

-Heat some oil in a skillet, add the ground turkey, then heat until it’s cooked through (breaking up into crumbles).
+Heat some oil in a skillet, add the ground turkey, then heat until it’s fully cooked through (breaking up into crumbles).